DANGEROUS DRIVING DEFENCE LAWYERS

 What are the Penalties for a Conviction of Dangerous Operation of a Motor Vehicle?

 The penalties associated with a conviction for the dangerous operation of a motor vehicle will differ depending on the particular circumstances of the case.
 Many factors, including the circumstances in which the offence was committed, the background of the accused and any aggravating and mitigating factors, will be taken into consideration by the court when determining a just and fit sentence for the accused.
 The sentence handed down to the accused will also depend on whether the Crown decides to elect summarily, or proceed by indictment.
-In cases where the Crown elects summarily, the maximum penalty associated with a conviction for dangerous operation of a motor vehicle is six months’ imprisonment and/or a $5,000 fine.
+In cases where the Crown elects summarily, the maximum penalty associated with a conviction for dangerous operation of a motor vehicle is two years less a day imprisonment and/or a $5,000 fine.
 If the Crown proceeds by indictment, the maximum penalty associated with a conviction is five years’ imprisonment.

 In situations where the accused has caused bodily harm or death to another individual as a result of their dangerous driving, more serious penalties will apply as both of these offences are straight indictable offences.
 An individual who has been convicted of dangerous operation of a motor vehicle causing bodily harm will be liable for a maximum of ten years’ imprisonment.
 An individual who has been convicted of dangerous operation of a motor vehicle causing death will be liable for a maximum of fourteen years’ imprisonment.